 (2) Enhance knowledge, skills, and abilities within mental health service and/or peer support providers related to recovery and trauma-informed approaches.
-To achieve this goal, sponsored poets will organize recovery-oriented, trauma-informed poetry events in community organizations each year, which will engage and inform partner agency staff, poet-participants and audience members each year.
-Plus Social Media shares this creates a wide impact over time.
+To achieve this goal, sponsored poets will organize recovery-oriented, trauma-informed poetry events in community organizations each year, which will engage and inform partner agency staff, poet-participants, and audience members each year.
+Plus Social Media shares create a wide impact over time.

 (3) Enhance consumer participation, voice, leadership, and empowerment in treatment organizations statewide.
 To achieve this goal, Poetry for Personal Power places individuals with peer support training in community partner groups or treatment organizations.

-This project’s overall effort builds resiliency, reduces stigma, increases community capacity to prevent mental health crisis and respond promptly when people need support, and helps treatment organizations deliver person-centered service through a workforce that has the consumer voice built-in.
+This agency's overall effort builds resiliency, reduces stigma, increases community capacity to prevent mental health crises and respond promptly when people need support, and helps treatment organizations deliver person-centered service through a workforce that has the consumer voice built in.